Denuwan392/ceystem_robotics_project/README.md

 | Academy of Robotics – Sri Lanka Robotics Education | [srilankarobotics.lk](https://srilankarobotics.lk) |
 | Mechatronix Institute for Robotic Engineering (MIRE) | [mire.lk](https://mire.lk) |

----

-## 📌 Suggested Images to Include

-You can place these in an `images` folder and reference them accordingly:

-- `images/intro-banner.jpg` – Banner showing kids working with robots or Arduinos
-- `images/course-flow.png` – Visual flowchart of the course levels
-- `images/kit-components.jpg` – Photo of all kit components laid out neatly
-- `images/demo-day.jpg` – Students presenting their projects at a demo event
-- `images/team.jpg` – Photo of instructors and team members